GOVTNZ/web-standards/guidance/assessment/tests/a11y/tables.md

 #### How to test

 1. Scan the page you’re testing for tables.

+2. If there are no tables on this page, leave the Pass/Fail column for Tables blank and put 'No tables' in the Notes column next to it.

-2. For each table, decide if it’s a data table or a layout table.
+3. For each table, decide if it’s a data table or a layout table.

-3. If it's a data table, follow the steps under Testing data tables.
+4. If it's a data table, follow the steps under Testing data tables.
 If it's a layout table, follow the steps under Testing layout tables.

 ##### Testing data tables